Movement ecology for conservation action 1.2.8

 PhD Student

-Queensland University Of Technology, Csiro
+Queensland University Of Technology, CSIRO

 Landscape-scale predictions with deepSSF: improving transferability across space and species